thealec1/Neural-Network-Visualizer/README.md

 It recognizes digits at 95.79% accuracy for the testing dataset in MNIST.

-The visualizer tool above shows the randomly selected image
+The visualizer tool above shows the randomly selected image '3' being accurately identified as the number 3.

+The colour coding is as follows:

+- `Purple`: Positive weights relative to the 1st layer maximum
+- `Dark Blue`: Negative weights relative to the 1st layer minimum
+- `Orange`: Positive weights relative to the global maximum in the 2nd and 3rd layers
+- `Light Blue`: Negative weights relative to the global minimum in the 2nd and 3rd layers

 # How does it work?